For severe or ongoing flare-ups of sciatic nerve pain, the condition may need to be treated so that it does not get worse over time.

 For others, when the pain is severe or does not get better on its own, a more structured treatment approach, and possibly surgery, may offer the best approach to finding pain relief and preventing or minimizing future pain and/or dysfunction.

-Non-surgical sciatica treatments encompass a broad range of options, with the goal of relieving pain caused by compressed nerve roots.
-One or some combination of the treatments below are usually recommended in conjunction with specific sciatica exercises.
+The goals of non-surgical sciatica treatments are to relieve pain and any neurological symptoms caused by a compressed nerve root.
+There is a broad range of options available for sciatica treatment.
+One or some combination of the treatments below are usually recommended in conjunction with specific exercises.

 Epidural Steroid Injections for Sciatica

-While the effects tend to be temporary (providing pain relief for as little as one week up to a year), and it does not work for everyone, an epidural steroid injection can be effective in providing relief from an acute episode of sciatic pain.
+While the effects tend to be temporary (providing pain relief for as little as one week up to a year), and it does not work for everyone, an epidural steroid injection can be effective in relieving acute sciatic pain.
 Importantly, it can provide sufficient relief to allow a patient to progress with a conditioning and exercise program.

 In addition to standard medical treatments, several alternative treatments have also been shown to provide effective sciatica pain relief for many patients.
 Three of the more common forms of alternative care for sciatica include chiropractic manipulation, acupuncture, and massage therapy.

-Spinal adjustments and manual manipulation performed by appropriately trained health professionals (such as chiropractors, osteopathic physicians, physical therapists) are focused on providing better spinal column alignment, which in turn should help to address a number of underlying conditions that can cause sciatic nerve pain.
+Chiropractic/manual manipulationchiropractors and osteopathic physicians, are focused on providing better spinal column alignment, which in turn should help to address a number of underlying conditions that can cause sciatic nerve pain.

 Manual manipulation done to address the right indications by appropriately trained health professionals can create a better healing environment and should not be painful.